Introduction

 The Berlin Blockade

-However, the Soviets underestimated the determination of the Western Allies.
+The Soviets did not understand how strongly the West Allies would fight back.
 Instead of retreating, they responded with a unique and audacious plan to ensure the survival of West Berlin: the Berlin Airlift.

 The Berlin Airlift Strategy